This one is overdue for a re-write and update.

 Many of the scams that currently run play on the fact that a lot of your information is shared with friends or inadvertently public.

-\\This is blog one of a series of six blogs to be released over the next month.
+\\This blog is part of a series of blogs to be released over the next year.

 Remember to share, like, love, press the buttons and do the thing – Ming.